 - Watch for the red warnings about suspicious account activity that may appear on top of your Gmail inbox.

 - Review the security features offered by the Chrome browser.
 If you don’t already use Chrome, consider switching your browser to Chrome.

-- Explore other security recommendations and a video with tips on how to stay safe across the web.
+- Explore other security recommendations and a on how to stay safe across the web.

 What do you think of this?
 Leave your comments below